Londonderry and Lough Swilly Railway: End of rail operations

+Road-only operations

-Following the cessation of all rail services, the company provided only road transport.
-It purchased second-hand vehicles from a number of operators, including Ulsterbus, and obtained vehicles on loan from CIÉ.
+Following the cessation of all rail services, the company purchased second-hand buses from a number of operators, including Ulsterbus, and obtained vehicles on loan from CIÉ.
 The company operated passenger bus services, freight services, and holiday tour services, as well as providing school bus services for many schoolchildren in Donegal.
 However, it failed to be profitable throughout the 1970s, and was purchased from bankruptcy by Patrick Doherty, a Buncrana businessman, in 1981.
 The company maintained offices at the Foyle Street Bus Depot in Derry, and in Letterkenny Bus Depot in Donegal.
 It also had large garage areas in Derry and Letterkenny, where it kept its fleet of buses.
 The majority of its bus fleet, with the exception of those used for holiday touring, was more than 10 years old, mainly consisting of 1994 registered Dennis Darts.

+Cessation of operations

 An attempt to withdraw bus services from Donegal in June 2003 met with resistance, because the services were seen as crucial not only to schools but also to the elderly and rural population of Donegal.
-The company finally went into liquidation and ceased operations in 2014.